rohithd03/keeperapp/README.md

-# Keeper App
+# Keeper App(Google Keeper clone)

-An Application used to store notes, kinda cloned Google Keeper application, built with React, JSX, CSS.
+An Application used to store notes, built with React, JSX, CSS.